tytydraco/yessleep/out/The_secret_in_my_parents_basement_is_why_I_shouldnt_exist.md

 “You obviously prefer my brother,”she murmured.

 “It's been clear since we were kids, but…“ my sister sighed.

-“Well, I suppose I always had a stupid little crush.”
+“Well, I suppose I had a stupid little crush.”

 The boy didn't jerk away from her grasp.
 “You look like you're having a bad day.”